The Best Activities, Attractions, Sights and Tours in New Zealand

 13. Take a Cruise at Milford Sound

 If you know anything about New Zealand, it’s probably something to do with Milford Sound.
-This majestic fiord has been dubbed the “Eighth Wonder of the World”, most commonly seen on cruises (more info on Viator and Tripadvisor).
-If you have more time, however, consider the less-visited Doubtful Sound (Viator/Tripadvisor).
+This majestic fiord has been dubbed the “Eighth Wonder of the World”, most commonly seen on cruises listed in the 6 Best Cruises in Milford Sound.
+If you have more time, however, consider the less-visited Doubtful Sound (more info on Viator, Tripadvisor, Klook and KKday).

 14. Hike Over a Volcano on the Tongariro Crossing